rafdouglas/EU_CV_Easy_Styles/README.md

 # EU_CV_Easy_Styles
 A CV template in the EU format (not Europass!), with predefined styles, for an easier filling.
+This is the format usually required if you are applying as a Consultants and/or Expert within European tenders.

 Use provided EU_CV_*
 styles to properly format the CV.